HonestoJago/Discord-Werewolf-Bot/README.md

 - **💘 Cupid**: Chooses one player as their lover at the start of the game.
 The two lovers' fates are intertwined - if either dies, the other dies of heartbreak.
 - **🏹 Hunter**: Execute a final revenge upon elimination.
 - **👥 Villagers**: Work together to root out werewolves.
+- **🦹 Minion**: A devoted servant who knows the werewolves but remains unknown to them.
+Has no active powers but wins with the wolves.
+Must help the werewolves while maintaining their cover.
+- **🧙 Sorcerer**: A mystical ally who investigates one player each night to determine if they are the Seer.
+Wins with the werewolves but remains unknown to them.
+Must use their knowledge to help eliminate the Seer while avoiding detection.

 ## ⌨️ Commands & Interface